mchalupa/dg/doc/llvm-slicer.md

 $ ./llvm-slicer -c __assert_fail fact.bc
 ```

-The output is in fact.sliced, we can look at the result using `llvm-dis` or `sliced-diff.sh` script:
+The output is in `fact.sliced`, we can look at the result using `llvm-dis` or `sliced-diff.sh` script:

 ```LLVM
 ; Function Attrs: nounwind uwtable